xBimTeam/XbimEssentials/README.md

 As of version 5.0 XbimEssentials includes elementary support for .NET Core 2.0 in addition .NET Framework.

+## Updating from prior versions

+Please see our [ChangeLog](CHANGELOG.md) for details on what's new and what you need to upgrade.

 ## Background / Motivation ##

 **IFC** is an [ISO Standard](https://www.iso.org/standard/51622.html) and platform-neutral open file format for